connor4312/slimrr/README.md

 How to use
 -------------------------
 <br>
 Basic HTML files like `name.html` will be rendered as [Mustache](http://mustache.github.io/) templates when `example.com/name` is requested.
-Files ending in `name.php` will be `included`.
+Files ending in `name.php` will be `required`.
 It's expected that those PHP pages will return their content as a string.

 Error files will also be looked for in the pages directory; to add a custom 404 page, for example, make `pages/404.html`.